 Smartphones can now render complex scripts from all over the world just like laptops or PCs.
 In one of my posts, I have discussed how to install Dzongkha keyboard in android phones running on Android Operating System (OS) versions 5.x and lower.

 If your phone runs on the OS category mentioned above, possibly the solution I have shared in this link can be the best.
 It is one of the most viewed and shared posts on my blog.

 Here, in this post, I’m am with yet another interesting topic.
 Dzongkha is included in Gboard, Google’s Android Keyboard.

 If you don’t have it installed on your phone, get it installed from Play Store.

 Dzongkha in Gboard

 For this particular post, I am using an Android phone running on Android Version 8.1.0.
-The images shown here may differ from that of your phone, but most everything will be similar.
+The images shown here may differ from that of your phone, but almost everything will be similar.

 After installing Gboard in your phone, make Gboard your default keyboard.